Supported Barcode Formats

 Frequently Asked Questions

-What is the difference between QR Code and Micro QR Code?
+What is the difference between a QR Code and an Aztec Code?

-What is the purpose of the Intelligent Mail Barcode?
+What is the use of Intelligent Mail Barcode in postal services?

 Chaknith Bin